This Will Be the Day that I Die

 tongue swelling in biological rage

-red welts across arms,
+red welts across arms,legs and back

 a wildfire throbs my body’s landscape